devsnek/webpack-csp-plugin/README.md

 ## Webpack CSP Plugin

-This plugin generates a CSP header from your webpack build
+This plugin generates a CSP header from your webpack build.

 ```js
 new WebpackCspPlugin({